 Selected Topics in Machine Learning

-This advanced course is offering an in-depth exploration of state-of-the-art techniques and concepts in machine learning.
+Assumed knowledge: Foundational knowledge in machine learning.
+Proficiency in mathematics and statistics.
+Strong programming skills.
+Experience with deep learning.
+Prerequisite course/s: ML8101 Foundations of Machine Learning Course description: This advanced course offers an in-depth exploration of state-of-the-art techniques and concepts in machine learning.
 Covering a broad spectrum of topics, the course delves into advanced optimization methods, causality in machine learning, and the intricacies of large model architectures.
 Through a combination of lectures and lab sessions, students will gain hands-on experience in designing, implementing, and optimizing cutting-edge machine learning models.
 The course also emphasizes critical evaluation of current research and the application of multimodal approaches to complex problems.
 This curriculum is tailored to equip students with the theoretical knowledge and practical skills necessary to contribute to and lead in the evolving field of machine learning. |

 4 |